pixie-io/docs.px.dev/content/en/04-tutorials/01-pixie-101/07-kafka-monitoring.md

 2. Click the `TIME_` column title to sort by time.

-> We can see that there are a bunch of different Kafka request commands being traced by Pixie, such as `Produce`, `Fetch`, `OffsetCommit`, `Heartbeat`, etc. Pixie supports full body tracing of these op codes.
+> We can see that there are multiple Kafka request commands being traced by Pixie, such as `Produce`, `Fetch`, `OffsetCommit`, and `Heartbeat`.

-3. Click on a table row with the `Produce` `REQ_CMD` to inspect the full request and response body in JSON format.
+3. Click on a table row with the `Produce` `REQ_CMD` to inspect the parsed request and response body in JSON format.

 > Pixie parses the request body and gives us information on the name of the topic, what partition it is producing to and the total size of the message set.
 Inspecting the response shows us if there's any error code coming back from the Kafka broker, base offset, log append time, etc.